 Faculty members must consult with their department chair regarding their intent to apply, and agree on a reasonable course load for the Fellowship year that will minimize the impact on undergraduate teaching.
 Chairs should write a brief letter in support of the applicant and indicate the department’s willingness to free the Fellow from specified teaching assignments and administrative responsibilities.
 Fellows in consultation with their chair may choose to reduce their teaching load by one course each semester or by two courses in either the fall or spring semester.

-Fellows are expected to attend weekly meetings with the entire cohort of research fellows.
+The weekly luncheon seminar is mandatory for all faculty participants.
 These meetings provide an opportunity to discuss projects and emerging humanities trends.

-The teaching load of Faculty Fellows will be reduced by up to 50%.
-Fellows’ remaining course load will be two or more courses, and must include one undergraduate course.
-Fellows will receive regular salary and benefits through their home department and school.
-The Provost’s Office will contribute up to $15,000 toward the teaching replacement costs and benefits of the Fellows’ departments.
+The teaching schedule of Faculty Fellows will be adjusted by two courses to permit intensive focus on their research.
+Fellows’ remaining course schedule will be arranged by their departments, and must include one undergraduate course.
+Fellows will receive regular salary and benefits through their school.
+The Center contributes up to a total of $15,000 toward the teaching replacement costs as necessary.
+Funds can be used only to cover replacement teaching in the Fellow’s department during the year of the fellowship.

 All application components must be submitted electronically via the online application.